NeekDaSneak/Reading-Notes/Class-07.md

 ### Commercial remote destop products

+    Teamviewer

+    Splashtop

-- Teamviewer, Splashtop, GoToMyPc
+    GoToMyPc

--Native Protocols
+### Native Protocols

-    -SSH,RDP
+- SSH
+- RDP

 What is required to use RDP from outside Network?

-    -A Virtual Private Network (VPN) encrytps over the internet allowing secure remote access to a host in a private network
+- A Virtual Private Network (VPN) encrytps over the internet allowing secure remote access to a host in a private network

 - Port Forwarding
   - Forwards all port traddic to the LAN PC.